leomandru/AN2DL-competitions/challenge-2/readme.md

 # DATASET

+To have the dataset, you must log-in and download from this [link](https://competitions.codalab.org/competitions/27176).

 We wrote some pieces of code to create training and validation sets.
 Thus, we obtained 2 folders (training and validation) containing 80% and 20% of the whole images set (all the images from the 4 teams belonging to the 2 different crops).

 # FIRST APPROACH